Bleuje/ocaml-mesh-plot/README.md

 ![image](https://raw.githubusercontent.com/Bleuje/ocaml-mesh-plot/master/pictures/catfamily2.jpg)

 ## Shaders
-The plot settings have an attribute `.shaderRGB`.
+The plot settings have an attribute `shaderRGB`.
 It contains a function `shader sc c` that takes as arguments the scalar product (between the normalized light direction and face normal) sc, and the color sc (triplet of floats between 0.0 and 1.0 in RGB format).
 It has to return a triplet of integers beween 0 and 255 representing the color in RGB format.

 It is therefore easy for the user to define its own shader function.